HiMarioLopez/mariolopez.org/scripts/README.md

 - ✅ Skips `mailto:`, `#`, and `javascript:` links
 - ✅ Retries failed links automatically
 - ✅ Has a 10-second timeout per link
-- ✅ Checks all links - no exceptions
+- ✅ Checks all links except the ones hosts refuse to serve to bots (see below)

 ### Integration